-Between September 2021 and the end of April 2022, P. pluvialis was detected in the wider environment at 13 sites in England (Cornwall, Cumbria, Devon, Gloucestershire, Shropshire, and Surrey), 17 in Wales and five in Scotland (Highland and Argyll).
+Between September 2021 and July 2022, P. pluvialis was detected in the wider environment at 13 sites in England (Cornwall, Cumbria, Devon, Shropshire, and Surrey), 18 in Wales (Caerphilly, Carmarthenshire, Conwy, Denbighshire, Gwynedd, Monmouthshire, Rhondda Cynon Taf and Powys) and five in Scotland (Highland, Rossshire and Argyll).
 At most of these sites western hemlock is the only known host, but both western hemlock and Douglas fir are affected at a few of the commercial forestry plantations.
-There have been no findings in the wider environment in Northern Ireland.
+In addition, multiple baits placed in streams in Grizedale Forest (Cumbria) have yielded P. pluvialis although no infected trees have been identified in that forested area There have been no findings in the wider environment in Northern Ireland.